Oak Cliff

 Desoto is one of the black middle-class' favorite suburbs.
 The population in Desoto increased almost 30% between 2000 and 2010.
 Today more than 73% of the city's homes are single-family detached dwellings.
 DeSoto has favored single family homes over apartments in development plans.

 Although it is growing larger, this city has a small town suburban feel due to the planned lack of density.
 Developers recently completed a mixed use urban development in the center of the city.
-The project named "Desoto Town Center” includes office, residential and retail space all adjacent to the DeSoto City Hall, Library, Civic Center, and Recreation Center with competition-grade gymnasiums, an indoor track, racquetball courts and fitness center.
-This center also includes an outdoor amphitheater and The Corner Theatre, a 160 seat performance hall who has the African-American Repertory Theater as its resident theater company.
+The project named “Desoto Town Center” includes office, residential and retail space all adjacent to the DeSoto City Hall, Library, Civic Center, and Recreation Center with competition-grade gymnasiums, an indoor track, racquetball courts and fitness center.
+This center also includes an outdoor amphitheater and The Corner Theater, a 160 seat performance hall who has the African-American Repertory Theater as its resident theater company.

 DeSoto has taken a hit with the recent economic setbacks that have also been experienced across the nation.
 This is reflected in the increased number of foreclosures and the increased amount of time houses for sale remain on the market.
 The median home cost in DeSoto is $123,850.